Battle of Djerba: Aftermath

-There is a claim that the victorious Ottomans erected a pyramid of skulls of the defeated Spanish defenders, which stood until the late nineteenth century.
-A small monument now stands in its place at Borj Ghazi Mustafa, Homt Souk.
+The victorious Ottomans erected the Borj el-Jemajem (برج يلجماجم), or pyramid of skulls, of the defeated Spanish defenders, which stood until the late nineteenth century.
+A small monument now stands in its place at Borj El Kebir in Houmt El Souk.

 In literature

 The Battle of Djerba is given a prominent place in The Course of Fortune by Tony Rothman (2015), a novel that concerns the events leading to the Great Siege of Malta, 1565.

 The Battle of Djerba is featured in Falcon's Shadow: A Novel of the Knights of Malta by Marthese Fenech (2020) the second novel in Fenech's Siege of Malta trilogy.